PedroPVega/Idle_Spore/README.md

 It was entirely made by myself, besides the ideas taken from Spore, a game entirely owned by EA.

 ## TODO-list
-- redefine upper and lower nav bars
+- add navigation to lower nav bar
+- delete profile section in settings page when loggin out
 - add a little image to the mainscreen and add buttons to launch the game

 ## Legal mentions